By: Ashley (an actual Biology major)

 Organismal Biology is the aspect of biology that deals with, well, organisms.
-You can choose to work with plants, animals, cells and even bugs.
+You can choose to work with plants, animals, cells, and even bugs.
 Since biology is such a broad term you could go into various fields, some including ecology, zoology, microbiology, and genetics.
-Organismal biology is essentially the study of the structure and function of the organism that provides a rich area for investigation, but plays a central role in answering conceptual questions about both ecology and evolution.
+Organismal biology is essentially the study of the structure and function of the organism that provides a rich area for investigation and plays a central role in answering conceptual questions about both ecology and evolution.
 Likely places of employment are zoos, aquariums, museums, veterinary hospitals, and independent labs.

 Biomedical Sciences is where a lot of the lab aspect of biology comes in.
-Here is where you would find yourself if you’re interested in pharmacology, pathology, cellular/molecular biology and things like immunology.
-Now a lot of careers in this field require a more advanced degree than just a bachelors but many technician, technologist, and assistant positions can be attained with just a B.S.
+Here is where you would find yourself if you’re interested in pharmacology, pathology, cellular/molecular biology, and fields like immunology.
+Now a lot of careers in this field require an advanced degree after you earn your bachelors degree, but many technician, technologist, and assistant positions can be attained with a bachelors degree.
 Here, likely employment would be at a university, a laboratory, or a health department.

 Healthcare, which is the part of biology that includes medicine and the practice of it, is a very large field in itself.
 This includes but is not limited to things like dentistry, optometry, physical/occupational therapy, and medical technology.
-In these fields you should plan on attending medical school or some other related graduate program.
-Places that would hire you would be places like hospitals, clinics, and private practice.
+In these fields, you should plan on attending medical school or some other related graduate or professional program.
+Places that would hire you would be hospitals, clinics, and private practice.

 These are just three of the major areas one can go into with a B.S. in Biology.
 There are many other areas you can go into, such as biotechnology, bioinformatics, legislation/law, communication, business, and research.
-Yes, many of the careers that go with biology coincide with more education, and more careers open up to those with Master’s and Ph.
-D’s, but that is not to say that you can’t achieve a career with a bachelors.
-Like I said before, many lab assistant, technician, technologist and research assistant positions in industry and government and even museums are attainable with a bachelors.
+Yes, many of the careers that go with biology coincide with more education.
+More careers open up to those with masters and doctorate degrees, but that is not to say you can’t achieve a career with a bachelors degree.
+Like I said before, many lab assistant, technician, technologist, and research assistant positions in industry and government are attainable with a bachelors degree.

-Not to mention an undergraduate degree in biological sciences can also be used in nontechnical work like photography, sales, and writing.
-If you are still feeling iffy about where to go from here, stop in to Career & Internship Services.
+An undergraduate degree in biological sciences can also be used in nontechnical work like photography, sales, and writing.
+If you are still feeling iffy about where to go from here, stop into Career & Internship Services (SCC 22).
 If you don’t want to go at it alone, make an appointment to speak to one of our counselors.
 Trust me, they know what they are talking about.

-- What Can I do With a Major In?
-(From University of North Carolina Wilmington)
+- What Can I do With a Major In? – Biology (From University of North Carolina Wilmington)